shatternox/cissp-notes/cissp-notes/CISSP ALL NOTES.md

 Opposite of CIA Triad.
 The DAD Triad (**Disclosure, Alteration, and Destruction**).
 ![[Pasted image 20240904001235.png]]
-Disclosure --> Someone not authorized getting access to your information.
+**Disclosure** --> Someone not authorized getting access to your information.
-Alteration --> Your data has been changed.
+**Alteration** --> Your data has been changed.
-Destruction --> Your data or system have been destroyed or rendered inaccessible.
+**Destruction** --> Your data or system have been destroyed or rendered inaccessible.

-CIA Triad gk akan ditanya definisi, tapi lebih ke scenario dan susah.
+Pas Exam, CIA Triad gk akan ditanya definisi, tapi lebih ke scenario dan susah.
 Jadi harus bener-bener paham.